tobyweston/blog/source/_posts/2015-11-29-homebrew-temperature-logger.md

 The data will be stored in `~/.temperature` and you can access the web page via your internal network with something like `http://10.0.1.55:11900`.
 Get you're IP address on the Pi with `hostname -I`.

-### One Node or Two?
+## Add Multiple Machines

-By default, running `start.sh` will start up the app in "server" mode.
-It will expect ...
+Running `start.sh` will start up the app in "server" single-machine mode.
+It will start logging data and serve the web page but not expect any more machines to be sending it data.
+To support multiple machines, you need to do a little more configuration.

+Due to the way round robin databases work, you need to say upfront how many machines you want to connect.
+It will support up to five sensors per machine.
+So the first thing is to start up the server specifying the `hostname` of each machine.
+To do this, you can use the `start-server.sh` script instead of `server.sh`.

+    ./start-server.sh bedroom garage

+In this example, I changed the hostname of each machine to the room they're situated in.
+It will start up in the server and log data sent from machines named `bedroom` and `garage`.
+Make sure the hostname of the machine you run this from is included in the list.

+The next job is to run the client version on each machine, so if `garage` is my server, I'd run the following on the `bedroom` machine.
+Ensure this machine's hostname matches what you setup on the server (i.e. `bedroom`).

+    ./start-client.sh

+The server broadcasts it's IP address, so any clients should automatically detect where the server is and start sending data to it.

-### Multiple Sensors
+## Add Multiple Sensors

 The 1-wire protocol allows you to chain multiple sensors, so each Pi can have any number of sensors attached.
-The temperature-machine software automatically support up to five sensors.
+The software automatically supports up to five sensors.
+Connect them to your Pi and restart and they'll be automatically detected and included in the charts.

 I found soldering a bunch of sensors together a bit tricky so I put together a simple PCB to allow me to chain them without soldering.

 [{% img ../../../../../images/temperature-machine-add-on-1.png 266 200 'Multiple sensor add-on board' %}](../../../../../images/temperature-machine-add-on-1.png) [{% img ../../../../../images/temperature-machine-add-on-2.png 200 266 'With headers and resistor soldered' %}](../../../../../images/temperature-machine-add-on-2.png)

-### Start Logger Automatically
+## Start Logging Automatically

-There are different ways to start software automatically after a reboot, but for the `temperature-machine`, add the following to `/etc/rc.local`
+There are different ways to start software automatically after a reboot.
+I chose to add the following to `/etc/rc.local` on the server.

+    su pi -c 'cd /home/pi/code/temperature-machine && ./start-server.sh garage bedroom &'

+and the following to the client.

-    su pi -c 'cd /home/pi/code/temperature-machine && ./start.sh &'
+    su pi -c 'cd /home/pi/code/temperature-machine && ./start-client.sh &'

-It will run the start script that comes with the looger (`start.sh`) as the user `pi`.
-It assumes you've cloned the code in the previous step to `/home/pi/code/temperature-machine`.
+It will run the startup scripts as the user `pi` and assumes you've cloned the code as above (to `/home/pi/code/temperature-machine`).
 After rebooting, you should see a log file and `pid` file in the same location.

+To stop, just run the `stop.sh` script.

-## Extras
+## Do Not Disturb

-Switching the Pi Zero LED off. https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=127336 and [Stack Overflow](http://raspberrypi.stackexchange.com/questions/40559/disable-leds-pi-zero?noredirect=1#comment57599_40559)

-Switching the Edimax EW-7811 LED off.
-[Stack Overflow](http://raspberrypi.stackexchange.com/questions/40560/disable-led-for-edimax-ew-7811?noredirect=1#comment57486_40560)
+If you're monitoring temperatures in a bedroom, you might not want to be disturbed by the LEDs.
+To switch the Pi Zero LED off, see the [Raspberry Pi Forum](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=127336) and [Stack Overflow](http://raspberrypi.stackexchange.com/questions/40559/disable-leds-pi-zero?noredirect=1#comment57599_40559) and to switch an Edimax EW-7811 LED off, see my [previous post]({{ root_url }}/blog/2016/01/06/disable-led-for-edimax/).